osefatul/typescript-curves/README.md

     age: number;
 }

-function getOldestAge <T extends HasAge> (people: T[]): T {
+//if we don't extend HasAge the placeholder won't understand if it has age property or not. function getOldestAge <T extends HasAge> (people: T[]): T {
     return people.sort((a, b) => b.age - a.age)[0]
 }